-The Artizan cocktail bar, also in Linthorpe Village offers an extensive cocktail menu made from the best ingredients, sits in trendy brick and wood interior surroundings that are cosy and cool all at the same time!
+The Artizan cocktail bar in Linthorpe Village offers an extensive cocktail menu made from the best ingredients, and sits in trendy brick and wood interior surroundings that are cosy and cool all at the same time!
 The Vine, just next door, is Middlesbrough’s must-visit for seafood and steak enthusiasts.
 The stunning interior has been stripped back to uncover original brick and locally-produced wrought iron steel which gives a unique atmosphere.
 Seasonal menus and bespoke cocktails make for a very special evening.